andychild1/catch_em_all/README.md

 The weather class is responsible for the sky conditions wich will make the rules for setting the wind speed, direction and the temperature.

+Players best scores are saved into a json file and they are managed by a max heap class wich keeps the best player always on top.

 Follow the terminal instructions and have fun!